How to toilet train a dog

 When cleaning up after your dog’s accident it is important that the area is always cleaned properly.
 Avoid any household detergents that contain ammonia.
 This is a natural chemical that occurs in your dog’s urine and will encourage them to mark the area again.

-What to do if your housetrained dog is still having accidents indoors
+What to do if your toilet trained dog is still having accidents indoors

 As well as not being housetrained, there are many other reasons why a dog will go to the toilet in the house, such as stress about being left alone.
 If you suspect there’s an underlying problem such as anxiety, or the steps above are not working, call your vet for a recommended reward-based behaviourist or trainer.